GuillermoFrancoAbellan/CLASSpp_nuDecay/README.md

 The folder `CNB_calculations` contains Jupyter notebooks and auxiliary files that allow to reproduce the plots in [2510.15818](https://arxiv.org/abs/2510.15818).
 In addition, the notebook `plot_PSD_evolution.ipynb` allows to generate a gif showing the evolution of the phase-space distribution for the parent and daughter neutrinos.

 The folder `CONNECT_emulator` contains files relevant for the neural network emulators of various neutrino decay scenarios, which were developed using the [CONNECT](https://github.com/AarhusCosmology/connect_public) framework (Andreas Nygaard, Thomas Tram).
-In particular, it contains the the trained emulators that were used to produce the main results of [2601.04312](https://arxiv.org/abs/2601.04312).
+In particular, it contains the trained emulators that were used to produce the main results of [2601.04312](https://arxiv.org/abs/2601.04312).

 Finally, the file `LCDMnu_negative.ini` contains information on how to specify negative neutrino masses as done in [2407.10965](https://arxiv.org/abs/2407.10965) (only relevant for stable neutrinos if one wants to quantify the tension between cosmological and oscillation data).